Macabre (1980 film): Plot

-Jane Baker, a woman living in New Orleans, is carrying on an affair with a man, Fred, behind her husband and children's back.
+Jane Baker, a woman living in New Orleans, is carrying on an affair with a man, Fred, behind her husband's and children's backs.
 Her adolescent daughter, Lucy, suspects her mother is cheating on her father.
 Jane carries on trysts with Fred in an apartment she rents in a boarding house owned by Mrs. Duval, whose blind adult son Robert also lives in the building.
 While Jane is meeting with Fred for sex, Lucy drowns her little brother Michael in the bathtub and stages it as an accident.
-When she receives news of the death over the phone, Fred offers to drive her home, but crashes into a guardrail en route; Fred is brutally killed in the accident, but Jane survives.
+When Jane receives news of the death over the phone, Fred offers to drive her home, but they crash into a guardrail en route.
+Fred is brutally killed in the accident, but Jane survives.

-A year later, Jane separates from her husband Leslie and moves in permanently to the Duvals' boardinghouse, which is managed by Robert alone, as his mother has died in the intervening year.
+A year later, Jane separates from her husband Leslie and moves in permanently at the Duvals' boardinghouse, which is managed by Robert alone, as his mother has died in the intervening year.
 On her first night in the boardinghouse, Robert offers to have Jane over for dinner, but she politely declines.
 Instead, she makes a shrine for Fred in the apartment, and tends to an unseen item locked in the refrigerator freezer box.
-That night, Robert hears the sounds Jane moaning in pleasure, as though masturbating.
+That night, Robert hears the sound of Jane moaning with pleasure, as though masturbating.
 The next morning, Leslie and Lucy arrive to visit Jane, but their reunion is awkward.
 Later, Jane agrees to have a drink with Robert, whom she allows into her apartment while in the bathtub without hesitation, as he is blind.
 Jane flirts with Robert coyly, asking him if he has a girlfriend.
 Later, Robert hears Jane moaning and repeatedly calling Fred's name.

 Suspicious, Robert has a friend obtain newspaper articles regarding the car accident that killed Fred, and he learns that Jane has been in a psychiatric hospital for the last year.
 That afternoon, Lucy arrives at the boardinghouse and convinces Robert to allow her into her mother's apartment, where she leaves a photo of her deceased brother on a table.
 Jane realizes Lucy has been in the apartment upon returning, and chastises Robert for letting her in.
 Jane briefly attempts to seduce Robert, but pulls away when he responds.
 Shortly after, he hears Jane greeting "Fred" in the hallway.